microsoft/WhatTheHack/020-MasteringLinux/README.md

 Becoming a Linux expert requires you to be comfortable with using a terminal.
 Any administrative task, including file manipulation, package installation, and user management, can be accomplished through the terminal.
 The terminal is interactive: you specify commands to run and the terminal outputs the results of those commands.
 To execute any command, you type it into the prompt and press ENTER.

-For our activites, is recommended to use the [Azure Cloud Shell](http://shell.azure.com/).
+For our activites, it is recommended to use the [Azure Cloud Shell](http://shell.azure.com/).

 ### :white_check_mark: Linux basic concepts